songzhw/songzhw.github.io/and_exp/2016-05-26-make-your-own-butterknife-1.md

 ## 3. disadvantage of runtime annotations
-Now I use the runtime annotation to make a our own ButterKnife.
+Now, our version 0.1 is done.
+However, is is good enough?
+I'm afraid not.

-And we all know, reflection in Android is a little expensive.
+We all know that reflection is a little expensive in Android.
+If we can remove the reflection, aka, remove the runtime annotation, the performance will be better.
+And that is what we will talk about in my next post.